grompe/BTWTweak/patcher/readme.txt

 - Made loose rocks to cobblestone recipe shapeless

+- Added loose rocks and ender pearls to piston Hardcore Packing

 v0.9b

 - Added a whole bunch of items to regain renaming feature: